 Soy sauce is a condiment made primarily with four ingredients: soybeans, wheat, salt, and water.
-There are many different kinds of soy sauces, but the three most common are light, dark and thick soy sauce.
+There are many different kinds of soy sauce, but the three most common are light, dark, and thick soy sauce.
 These are what most China and Taiwanese people use in the kitchen.
 Japanese soy sauce and tamari are similar but not identical products.

 How Soy Sauce is Made

 While it is possible to make quick, low-cost soy sauce using a chemical process, real soy sauce is cooked, aged, and processed over the course of months.
 The soybeans, wheat, and water are cooked into a mash.
 They are then aged for a few days with Aspergillus, a type of fungus, to propagate koji mold.
 The resulting shoyu koji is mixed with brine and aged for several months.
 When it has been properly aged, the shoyu koji is pressed, resulting in raw soy sauce.
 Finally, the raw soy sauce is cooked to adjust color, flavor, and aroma.